Women in the Bible: Eve

-According to Near Eastern scholar Carol Meyers, "Perhaps more than any other part of the Bible, [the story of Eve] has influenced western notions of gender and identity."
+According to Meyers, "Perhaps more than any other part of the Bible, [the story of Eve] has influenced western notions of gender and identity."
 Sociologist Linda L. Lindsey says "women have born a greater burden for 'original sin'...
 Eve's creation from Adam's rib, second in order, with God's "curse" at the expulsion is a stubbornly persistent frame used to justify male supremacy."
 Trible and Frymer-Kensky find the story of Eve in Genesis implies no inferiority of Eve to Adam; the word helpmate (ezer) connotes a mentor in the Bible rather than an assistant and is used frequently for the relation of God to Israel (not Israel to God).
 Trible points out that, in mythology, the last-created thing is traditionally the culmination of creation, which is implied in Genesis 1 where man is created after everything else—except Eve.
 However, New Testament scholar Craig Blomberg says ancient Jews might have seen the order of creation in terms of the laws of primogeniture (both in their scriptures and in surrounding cultures) and interpreted Adam being created first as a sign of privilege.

 Deborah and Jael

 The Book of Judges tells the story of Deborah, as a prophet (Judges 4:4), a judge of Israel (Judges 4:4–5), the wife of Lapidoth and a mother (Judges 5:7).
 She was based in the region between Ramah in Benjamin and Bethel in the land of Ephraim.
 Deborah could also be described as a warrior, leader of war, and a leader of faith.
 (Judges 4:6–22).

 The narrative describes the people of Israel as having been oppressed by Jabin, the king of Canaan, for twenty years.
 Deborah sends a prophetic message to Barak to raise an army and fight them, but Barak refuses to do so without her.
 Deborah declares his refusal means the glory of the victory will belong to a woman.
 A battle is fought (led by Barak), and Sisera, the enemy commander, is defeated.

 Sisera had summoned all his men and 900 iron chariots, but he was routed and fled on foot.
-"Barak pursued the chariots and army as far as Harosheth Haggoyim, and all Sisera’s troops fell by the sword; not a man was left.
+"Barak pursued the chariots and army as far as Harosheth Haggoyim, and all Sisera's troops fell by the sword; not a man was left.
 Sisera, meanwhile, fled on foot to the tent of Jael, the wife of Heber the Kenite, because there was an alliance between Jabin king of Hazor and the family of Heber the Kenite."
 Jael gave him drink, covered him with a blanket, and when, exhausted from battle, Sisera slept, Jael picked up a tent peg and a hammer and drove the peg into his temple all the way into the ground and he died.